 - Doing a monthly shift and attending regular supervision forums

-- Going through a 4 day training course
+- Going through a training course over six days

 - Recording notes on each call

-OUTLine believes that everyone has a role to play in making safer communities for people of all genders, all sexual orientations and all sex identities – including cis-gender straight people.
-If you do not identify with the LGBTI+ communities but want to help OUTLine’s work, don’t hesitate to get in touch for other volunteering opportunities outside of the support-line.
+OutLine believes that everyone has a role to play in making safer communities for people of all genders, all sexual orientations and all sex identities – including cis-gender straight people.
+If you do not identify with the LGBTI+ communities but want to help OutLine’s work, don’t hesitate to get in touch for other volunteering opportunities outside of the support-lines.

 We require our volunteer applicants provide a reference to support their application.
 The form to send to your reference can be found here.